-Breakfast Included: 4 Lunches Included: 2 Dinner Included: 2
+Breakfast Included: 3 Lunches Included: 2 Dinner Included: 2

-Waimarama - Eco Lodge
+Ahuriri Estuary - Waimarama - Hawke's Bay Eco Lodge

-This morning after breakfast head south to Waimarama for a chance to get to know the tribal history and traditions of the area with a local Maori guide.
+Saddle up after breakfast this morning for a ride north of Napier to an area that was mostly inland sea before the Napier earthquake of 1931.
+Back in the time of Captain Cook his ship found shelter in the estuary here, and you’ll cycle through the vibrant suburb of Ahuriri and the peaceful countryside, past landmarks that tell the story of the area’s culture and history, and enjoy Pacific Ocean views.
+The Ahuriri Estuary (Te Whanganui a Orotu) is the remains of an extensive pre-earthquake lagoon, home to endangered wetland wildlife, native and migratory birds and a nursery for ocean-going fish.
+The wider estuary area contains a wildlife sanctuary in the wetlands, recreational pond area, cycle pathways and farmland.
+Cycle back to Napier and enjoy some free time to grab some lunch.
+In the afternoon head south to Waimarama for a chance to get to know the tribal history and traditions of the area with a local Maori guide.
 Waimarama beach was one of the stopping points of the great migratory canoe Takitimu in Maori tradition, and you’ll see why and where the Maori stayed, establishing the Hakikino fortress in the nearby hills.
 Learn more about tribal history and traditions, and drop into a native plant nursery and conservation area to understand how the Maori here are working to protect, restore, and reserve areas of remaining bushland.
-Afterwards, head south to your accommodation near Elsthorpe for the next two days, an eco-lodge designed to connect you back to the land.
-Stop along the way for a drink and a bite to eat at a tavern, a community hub near the Tuki Tuki river where you can mingle with the locals and the resident fox terriers, getting a real slice of local life.
-Then head on to the lodge, which overlooks a 40-hectare lake, and soak in the scenery.
+Afterwards, drive to your accommodation near Elsthorpe for the next two nights, an eco-lodge designed to connect you back to the land.
+Stop along the way for a quick drink at a tavern, a community hub near the Tuki Tuki river where you can mingle with the locals and the resident fox terriers, getting a real slice of local life.
+Then head on to the lodge, which overlooks a 40-hectare lake.